-The main drawback of sandboxing based approaches is the difficulty of policy selection, i.e, determining what actions are permissible for a given piece of software.
+The main drawback of sandboxing based approaches is the difficulty of policy selection, that is, determining what actions are permissible for a given piece of software.
 Note that malicious behavior may not only involve accessing unauthorized resources, but also accessing authorized resources in unauthorized ways.
 For instance, a program that creates a compressed version of a file may instead create a file that contains no useful data, which is equivalent to deleting the original file.
 It is unlikely that a practical system can be developed that can allow users to conveniently state policies that allow write access to the file while ensuring that the file is replaced with its compressed version.
 In contrast, an SEE permits manual inspection, aided by helper applications, to be used to determine if a program behaved as expected.
 This approach is much more flexible.
 Indeed, it is hard to imagine that tasks such as verifying whether a software package has been installed properly can even be formally specified using any sandbox-type policy.

-[28, 38] extend sandboxing by allowing operations to be disallowed silently, i.e., by returning a success code to the program.
-The goal of the approaches is deception, i.e., making a malicious program believe that it is succeeding in its actions so as to observe its behavior.
+Another technique is to extend sandboxing by allowing operations to be disallowed silently, that is, by returning a success code to the program [Sekar et al. 1998; Fakebust].
+The goal here is deception, that is, making a malicious program believe that it is succeeding in its actions so as to observe its behavior.
 In our terminology, these approaches use restriction rather than redirection.
 As we observed earlier, use of restriction is likely to break many benign applications, as well as alert malicious applications very quickly to the effect that their actions are not succeeding.
 For instance, if a write operation is silently suppressed, the application can easily detect this by reading back the contents.